Timeline of antisemitism in the 21st century: 2014

-On 6 January, France's interior minister Manuel Valls said that performances considered anti-Semitic may be banned by local officials.
+On 6 January, France's interior minister Manuel Valls said that performances considered antisemitic may be banned by local officials.
 Within hours, Bordeaux became the first French city to ban Dieudonné when mayor Alain Juppé canceled a local appearance planned as part of a scheduled national tour, followed closely by Nantes, Tours, Orleans, Toulouse, Limoges, and Biarritz.
 The show in Switzerland will go on as scheduled, while other cities are still studying the situation.
 The Paris Prefect of Police on 10 January prohibited Dieudonné from staging his next three upcoming shows at his Paris theatre.
 In February, Dieudonné was banned from entry in the United Kingdom.